-Alabama's Third Party Division oversees a comprehensive TPL Program, which has been successful in saving Alabama taxpayers a minimum of \$62 million in FY 99 and over \$482 million since 1988.
+Alabama's Third Party Division oversees a comprehensive TPL Program, which has been successful in saving Alabama taxpayers over \$500 million since 1988.
 This has been done through a combination of cost avoidance of claims where providers file with the primary payor first, direct billing of third party payors for reimbursement to Medicaid, and continuation of private health insurance coverage for certain Medicaid beneficiaries.
-Money is also saved by recovery of Medicaid's costs through estate recovery and liens activity, monitoring of Medicare edits, and recoupments from beneficiaries of incorrectly paid claims due to ineligibility.
+Medicaid recovers other costs through estate recovery and liens activity, monitoring of Medicare edits, and recoupments from beneficiaries of incorrectly paid claims due to ineligibility.